COVID-19 Vaccination Plan

 All Arkansans age 16 or older are now eligible to receive the vaccine.

 How can I get the vaccine?

-Arkansans who are 70 and older can also make an appointment at a community pharmacy beginning on Jan.
-18. Vaccine clinics and events may also be available in your area through hospitals and health care providers, or your worksite.
+Eligible Arkansans can make an appointment at a community pharmacy.
+Vaccine clinics and events may also be available in your area through hospitals, health care providers, or your worksite.
 Click here for a list of clinics.
-For those who work in education, the district, facility or college/university should determine how many doses are needed, and then reach out to an ADH Local Health Unit or a community pharmacy to schedule a vaccination clinic.
+For those who work in education, the district, facility, or college/university should determine how many doses are needed, and then reach out to an ADH Local Health Unit or a community pharmacy to schedule a vaccination clinic.
 Call 1-800-985-6030 for assistance finding a vaccine in your area or to sign up for an ADH clinic.

 - ADH COVID-19 Vaccine Plan

 - Vaccine plan in response to COVID-19 pandemic

 - Benefits of Getting a COVID-19 Vaccine